Frequently Asked Questions

-Do you routinely perform minimally invasive laparoscopic colon surgery in your practice?
+Do you routinely perform minimally invasive Robotic colon surgery in your practice?

-What percentage of your colon procedures do you perform open versus laparoscopically?
+What percentage of your colon procedures do you perform with robotic or laparoscopic surgery?

-How many laparoscopic colon surgeries have you performed overall?
+How many robotic and laparoscopic colon surgeries have you performed overall?

-Our surgeons have performed well over 1000 laparoscopic and robotic colon and rectal surgery procedures over the last 20 years which makes us one of the highest volume practices in the country.
+Our surgeons have performed well over 2000 laparoscopic and robotic colon and rectal surgery procedures over the last 20 years which makes us one of the highest volume minimally invasive practices in the country.
 Our surgeons were among the very first to perform these advanced techniques.

-What are the benefits of “minimally invasive” laparoscopic colon surgery?
+What are the benefits of “minimally invasive” robotic and laparoscopic colon surgery?

 Minimally invasive surgery avoids a large incision and is a safer procedure with fewer complications.
-Among the benefits, our patients recover sooner, require less pain medication, tolerate a diet and are discharged from the hospital much earlier than patients undergoing open surgery.
-Most of our patients are able to return to work within 2 or 3 weeks coma red to 2 or 3 months following open surgery.
+Among the benefits, our patients recover sooner, require less pain medication, tolerate a diet, and are discharged from the hospital much earlier than patients undergoing open surgery.
+Most of our patients are able to return to work within 2 or 3 weeks compare to 2 or 3 months following open surgery.

-Am I a candidate for a laparoscopic colon procedure?
+Am I a candidate for robotic and laparoscopic colon procedures?

 What are the risks associated with this procedure?

 As with any colon or general surgery, there are several potential risks, which we will discuss with you on an individual basis.
-However, we have seen significantly fewer risks with our patients following laparoscopic surgery – including a much reduced risk of wound infections.
+However, we have seen significantly fewer complications with our patients following robotic and laparoscopic surgery.
+There are lower risks of wound infections, bleeding, and colostomy.

-How often do you “convert” from a laparoscopic to an open surgery?
+How often do you “convert” from a robotic to open surgery?

 What will my recovery time be like following this procedure?

-Most of our patients are ready to leave the hospital in 2 or 3 days following surgery.
+Most of our patients are ready to leave the hospital in 2 days following surgery.
 This compares very well to the older open surgery in which patients stay 6 or 7 days in the hospital.
 We developed an enhanced recovery program to speed up and offer a safer pathway to your recovery.

 Do you record your outcomes and review how you compare to the standards in the colorectal literature?